Nusrat Fateh Ali Khan: 1990s

 Following this, in 1990, the BBC devoted a programme of its series Network East to this collaboration, and Big World Café invited Khan, Andrew Kristy, and violinist Nigel Kennedy to perform Allah Hoo live on the show.
 A UK tour performing these new fusion tracks happened in 1990.

 In the 1992 -1993 academic year, Khan was a visiting artist in the Ethnomusicology department at the University of Washington, Seattle, Washington, United States.

 Khan released five albums of traditional qawwali through Real World, along with the more experimental albums Mustt Mustt (1990), Night Song (1996), and the posthumous remix album Star Rise (1997).
+Notable qawwalis among Khan’s 1990s hits included Man Atkeya Beparwah De Naal (lyrics by Shah Hussain, composed by Khan), Jani Door Gaye (lyrics by Anwar Hussain Jogi, composed by Khan), and Tum Ek Gorakh Dhanda Ho (lyrics by Naz Khialvi, composed by Khan).

 Khan's experimental work for Real World, which featured his collaborations with the Canadian guitarist Michael Brook, led to several further collaborations with other Western composers and rock musicians.
 One of these collaborations occurred in 1995, when Khan teamed up with Pearl Jam's lead singer Eddie Vedder on two songs for the soundtrack to Dead Man Walking.
 Khan also provided vocals for The Prayer Cycle, which was put together by Jonathan Elias, but died before the tracks could be completed.
 Alanis Morissette was brought in to sing alongside his unfinished vocals.
 In 2002, Gabriel included Khan's vocals on the track "Signal to Noise" on his album Up.

 Khan was the main performer at Imran Khan's charity appeal concert at the InterContinental London Park Lane Hotel on December 3, 1992 to raise funds for Shaukat Khanum Memorial Cancer Hospital and Research Centre, a cancer hospital built in Imran's mother's name which provides free services.
 The audience included Peter Gabriel, Elizabeth Hurley, Mick Jagger, and Amitabh Bachchan.